Advent-of-Networks/TopoNet/README.md

  - [ ] currently, TransmitUnits are rendered twice initially (see log)
  - [ ] When dragging connections, they might get rendered below other nodes.
 The parent node should be always on top
  - [ ] Also, below other ports. suggestions welcome
- - [ ] Currently, ports are connected if a cable is plugged in, even if the other side is not connected